PaperStrike/Pjax/README.md

 To disable the default Pjax trigger, set [`defaultTrigger`](#defaulttrigger) option to `false`.

-### loadURL
+### load

-Calling this method aborts the last call (if unfinished) and navigates to the given URL in Pjax way.
+A call to this method aborts the current Pjax action (if any), and navigates to the target resource in Pjax way.

 Any error other than `AbortError` leads to the normal navigation (by `window.location.assign`).
 Note that `AbortError` happens on fetch timeout, too.